National Average Window Repair Cost

 Preventive maintenance and early intervention can significantly reduce repair costs over time.

-Window repair is usually worth it when the damage is minor, localized, and the window is relatively new.
-Repairs can restore energy efficiency, improve comfort, and delay the need for full replacement.
+Window repair is usually worth it when damage is minor, localized, and the window is relatively new.
+Repairs can restore energy efficiency, improve comfort, and delay full replacement.

-Replacement may be the better investment if repair costs exceed 50% of replacement cost, the window is over 20 years old, there is extensive rot or warping, or repeated seal failures are affecting comfort and energy bills.
+Replacement may be the better investment if repair costs exceed 40% to 50% of replacement cost, the window is over 20 years old, there is extensive rot or warping, or seal failures keep returning.

 Compare top-rated windows pros in your area.